The 104 best Netflix movies to stream in December

 Rooney Mara and Cate Blanchett in Carol (Image credit: The Weinstein Company/Pictorial Press Ltd/Alamy Stock Photo)

 Cate Blanchett gave one of her finest performances in the Todd Haynes' movie Carol.
 In the 1950s set story, Blanchett stars as the titular housewife for begins an intimate relationship with a young store clerk, played by the equally magnificent Rooney Mara.
 But as their connection grows, so does the complications in keeping their relationship a secret.
 Carol is as well made as it is emotionally powerful.
-Available: US only
+Available: US/UK

 The Christmas Chronicles (2018)